Execute Selected Tests from MarathonITE

-MarathonITE provides multiple ways of running tests from the user interface.
-When the current editor has a test script loaded into it, you can use
+MarathonITE provides multiple ways of executing test scripts from the interface.
+When the test script is loaded into the current editor, you can use MarathonITE commands